 Restricted stock and stock options are two terms often confused by employees working to understand their employer compensation offerings.
 Stock options were a popular choice in the past, but restricted stock awards have become the preferred compensation method for employers over the last decade.

-• Restricted stock is almost always worth something.
-Even if the stock value drops dramatically, the shares will most always retain some value and will rarely be worthless to the employee.
+- Restricted stock is almost always worth something.
+Even if the stock value drops dramatically, the shares will almost always retain some value and will rarely be worthless to the employee.